YustusKevyn/brease.js/readme.md

 | `range: [start: number, end: number]` | Sets/gets the `start` and `end` as an array                                   |

 ### `Progress`

+Manages the start and end value of the easing's progression thus defining the range of the output value

+#### Properties and Methods:

 | Name                                  | Description                                                                |
 | ------------------------------------- | -------------------------------------------------------------------------- |